SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 ### Use Migration API to start the migration and get status

-Use `ProvisionMigrationContainers` method to provision the containers, upload the content package, and manifest into respective containers.
-Check [Use Azure Blob Storage Containers and Azure Queues with Migration API](migration-azure.md) for details.
-You can also use your own containers and queues if needed.

 `CreateMigrationJob` method creates a migration job, which is queued up for processing.
 Migration API manages the queue and returns status and logs.
 Use `CreateMigrationEncrypted` method to migrate encrypted contents.
 Check [SharePoint Migration API Reference](migration-api-reference.md) for details.

 Upon creation of a new migration job, Migration API returns the Job ID.
 Track the status of the import with `GetMigrationJobStatus` method if needed, with the Azure Queue supplied.